 Online Exhibition Dates: October 16, 2020 - January 22, 2021

-Artist Panel Discussion on October 29th at 5pm via zoom.
+Artist Panel Discussion: October 29th, 5pm via zoom

 Curator: Marianne McGrath

 To Hear and Be Heard invites us to rethink and redefine what it means to be civil, to be a citizen, to listen and be heard with our votes, voices, words and the visual expression and problem solving that art uniquely provides.

 Online Exhibition Participating Artists: Alice Beasley, Sandow Birk, Sheila Pree Bright, Squeak Carnwath, Marie Cameron, Enrique Chagoya, Brian Dettmer, Nazanin Hedayat Munroe, Julie Heffernan, Phillip Hua, Sherry Karver, Lisa Kokin, Roberto Lugo, Amalia Mesa-Bains, Priscilla Otani, Maria Porges, Chelsea Ryoko Wong

 Artist Panel Participants: Alice Beasley, Sandow Birk, Sheila Pree Bright, Marie Cameron, Brian Dettmer, Julie Heffernan, Phillip Hua, Sherry Karver, Amalia Mesa-Bains, Nazanin Hedayat Munroe, Priscilla Otani, Maria Porges and Chelsea Wong.

 Christine Wong Yap